aquasecurity/tracee/docs/classic-docs/docs/integrating/container-engines.md

 ## Supported Container Runtime Engines

-Currently, tracee will look in the following paths for autodiscovering the listed runtimes:
+Currently, tracee will look in the following paths for auto discovering the listed runtimes:

 1. Docker:     `/var/run/docker.sock`